 This new Health and Wellbeing Strategy builds on the lessons learnt from the pandemic.
-It represents a key delivery vehicle for those aspects of the 'Our Greenwich' plan which relate to health and wellbeing, and also forms the Local Care Plan (LCP) for Greenwich.
-The LCP is the place-based plan for the borough; one of a series of plans for all 6 boroughs in South East London which collectively form the ICS in South East London.
+It represents key aspects of 'Our Greenwich' which relate to health and wellbeing, and also forms the Local Care Plan (LCP) for Greenwich.
+The LCP is the place-based plan for the borough; one of a series of plans for all six boroughs in South East London which collectively form the ICS in South East London.

-To be successful in its aims, our strategy has to be delivered as a collaboration between the NHS, Greenwich Council, the Voluntary, Community and Faith Sectors and local people.
+To be successful in its aims, our strategy has to be delivered as a collaboration between the NHS, The Royal Borough of Greenwich, the Voluntary, Community and Faith Sectors and residents.

 This new strategy builds on that work and the relationships which have been built in recent years.
-In the wake of Covid-19 and the impact that has had on our Borough, this new strategy redoubles our focus on tackling racism, discrimination, social, economic and health inequalities which continue to blight our communities.
+In the wake of COVID-19 and the impact that it has had on our borough, this new strategy redoubles our focus on tackling racism, discrimination, social, economic and health inequalities which damage our communities.